iamalexbrady/iamalexbrady.github.io/docs/_pages/alexbrady_license.md

 * The authors of the new publication are alex brady.

-Use and modify with discretion.
+Use and modify the Publication with discretion.

 \- alex brady